ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 # Bootloader

-This guide explains how to create a bootloader, how to create a main program to go with the bootloader and how you can use this bootloader to perform software updates.
+This guide explains how to create a bootloader, how to create a main program to go with the bootloader and how to use this bootloader to perform software updates.

 ## Creating the bootloader

 Creating a bootloader is similar to creating a regular application.
-The only additional step you need is to specify the size of the bootloader in mbed_app.json.

-Specify the size of the bootloader as a target override in mbed_app.json in the target field "target.restrict_size":
+The only additional step you need is to specify the size of the bootloader as a target override in mbed_app.json in the target field "target.restrict_size":

 ```
     "target_overrides": {